Frequently Asked Questions

 Application Requirement Questions

 No, we only have one admission cycle per year.
-Prospective candidates can apply anytime between now and January 10, 2019 when the application closes.
+Prospective candidates can apply anytime between now and early January 10, 2019 when the application closes.
 All files will be reviewed after the January 10, 2019 deadline.

 On the online the application, the correct term for the 2023 cohort is summer 2021-22.
 Due to our summer start term, the summer quarter falls into the 2021-22 academic year.